Permutation: A Dictionary Definition for Arrangement of Items

 Both | 60% | 8% | 5% |

-Conclusion: The combination of both indicators yielded the highest win rate and average gain while minimizing drawdown.
-This case illustrates how leveraging permutations can enhance decision-making in trading.
+Conclusion: The combination of both indicators yielded the highest win rate and average gain while minimizing drawdown, showcasing how permutations can enhance trading decisions.

 Advanced Applications of Permutations